 By Neal Stephenson

 While Ready Player One has the virtual reality OASIS world, Neal Stephenson’s Snow Crash takes place in the epic online Metaverse.
 The story’s main character is a pizza deliveryman by day but powerful VR hero by night.
-Snow Crash’s plot focuses on attempts to corrupt and destroy the Metaverse, and the struggle which takes place to defeat the forces threatening the virtual world.
+Snow Crash’s plot focuses on

 By Lauren Beukes